Video Game: Fire Emblem Elibe aka: Fire Emblem Blazing Sword

 Their morphs in the last chapter just make things even worse.

-Anti-Magic: Kishuna the Magic Seal creates a 10 by 10 tile void where tome and staves are useless.
+Anti-Magic: Kishuna the Magic Seal creates a 10-by-10 tile void where tomes and staves are useless.

 Anti-Villain: The majority of the original Black Fang is revealed to be manipulated by Sonia into doing Nergal's bidding and was once a force of good.

 Artificial Stupidity: An example where it's actually exploitable by the player.
 The enemies are programmed to pick on weaker foes - so during the chapters where you have a set of third-party allies on the map who're always weaker than your characters (and usually unable to do more than simply cherry tap the enemies at best), the AI will prioritize them.